jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 ## Schedule 11 — Councils

 ### 1 Constitutions of councils of new institutions
-(1) The Minister must appoint a committee consisting of 3 persons (an establishment committee) for the purpose of advising the Minister regarding the constitution for the council of a body that is, or is to be, established under section 268(1).
+(1) The Minister must appoint a committee consisting of 3 persons (an establishment committee) for the purpose of advising the Minister regarding the constitution for the council of a body that is, or is to be, established under section 268(1) or under section 398E.
-(2) The establishment committee must recommend to the Minister a constitution for the council that is, in the committee’s opinion, appropriate for the institution and complies with the requirements of section 276.
+(2) The establishment committee must recommend to the Minister a constitution for the council that is, in the committee’s opinion, appropriate for the institution and complies with the requirements of section 276 or under section 398E.
 (3) When the establishment committee has recommended a constitution for the council in accordance with subclause (2), the Minister must, by notice published in the Gazette, determine the constitution of the council in accordance with the recommendation.
 (4) This section does not apply to the membership of Te Pūkenga—New Zealand Institute of Skills and Technology’s council.

 ### 2 Amendment of constitution
-(1) If, after the constitution of a council has been determined, the council recommends to the Minister that the constitution be amended in a manner that complies with the requirements of section 276, the Minister must, by notice published in the Gazette, amend the constitution in accordance with the recommendation.
+(1) If, after the constitution of a council has been determined, the council recommends to the Minister that the constitution be amended in a manner that complies with the requirements of section 276 or the requirements of an Order in Council made under section 398E in relation to the constitution of the council of a wānanga, the Minister must, by notice published in the Gazette, amend the constitution in accordance with the recommendation.
 (2) Subclause (1) does not apply to the membership of Te Pūkenga—New Zealand Institute of Skills and Technology’s council (for which section 320 provides).

 ### 3 Limit on number of occasions on which people may be appointed as council members